Kinto/kinto/docs/api/1.x/quotas.rst

     In terms of performance, enabling this plugin generates two or three additional queries on backends per request.

-* The bucket quota consider the bucket attributes, groups attributes, collections attributes, records attributes.
+* A bucket's quota is a limit on the size of bucket attributes, group attributes, collection attributes, and record attributes.
-* Deleted items size is considered to be null so if you add something and remove it, it will looks like it was never created for the quota even if its tombstone is still there.
+* Deleted items are considered to have a size zero so if you add something and remove it, it will look like it was never created for the quota even if its tombstone is still there.
-* The quota plugins only works with the transactional storage backends (i.e PostgreSQL)
+* The quota plugin only works with the transactional storage backends (i.e PostgreSQL)